ObAIoT/-CSharp-GoogleDriveSyncer/README.md

 * [How to Apply for a Secret for Google APIs](https://drive.google.com/open?id=1afvB0KPzB0Ki8sHe5w-HzV62xTaL0xQt)<br/><br/><br/>

+For more information, please feel free to email: contact@obaiot.com

 ### John 14:6
 Jesus answered, “I am the way and the truth and the life.
 No one comes to the Father except through me.